How healthcare is vulnerable to cyber attacks, assassinations & geopolitical agendas

 Attacks on healthcare infrastructure and stealing patient data

-But according to Wembley Partners Managing Partner Logan Wolfe, medical devices that are directly connected to the patient aren’t the only part of healthcare IoT that remain vulnerable to attack.
+But according to the analyst who wished to remain anonymous, medical devices that are directly connected to the patient aren’t the only part of healthcare IoT that remain vulnerable to attack.

-“It is a common misconception to consider healthcare IoT to be just healthcare devices like pacemakers and wearables, but inside hospitals we see all kinds of devices that are being affected by attacks,” said Wolfe.
+“It is a common misconception to consider healthcare IoT to be just healthcare devices like pacemakers and wearables, but inside hospitals we see all kinds of devices that are being affected by attacks,” said the analyst.

 “We’re talking about network switches and printers that are not directly connected to patient health, but they’re still critical to the workflow of providing medical care.”